rafaelchaska/DVD-Rental-Project/README.md

 * 10% of Top Film's customers are based in India
 * 9.84% of Top Film's sales are from India
 * Top Films have managed to be present in 108 countries in the world
-* 34.26% of Top Film's customer are based in the ASIA continent
+* 34.26% of Top Film's customer are based in the Asia continent

 ###### Question 6 Who are the top 5 customers per total sales and what are their details just in case ‘Top Films’ wants to reward them?